 Within the Hartford to Boston via Worcester route option, which includes a route off the existing NEC, approximately 35 acres of prime farmland impacts would be in Worcester County, MA.
 The 35 acres of impacts represents about 5 percent of the total acreage of prime farmland within the Affected Environment of that county.
 The highest prime timberland impacts within the new route would also be in Worcester County, MA.
 The approximately 240 acres of impacts represents about 5 percent of the total acreage of prime timberland within the Affected Environment of that county.
-The highest prime timberland Environment of that county.
-In addition, although Hartford County, CT, and Middlesex County, MA, would have lower acreages of prime farmland and prime timberland impacts, the Hartford to Boston via Worcester route option would affect relatively high percentages of the total acreages of prime farmland (approximately 6 percent) and prime timberland (over 8 percent) within the Affected Environment of those counties.
+In addition, although Hartford County, CT, and Middlesex County, MA, would have lower acreages of prime farmland and prime timberland impacts, the Hartford to Boston via Worcester route option would affect relatively high percentages of the total acreage of prime farmland (approximately 6 percent) and prime timberland (over 8 percent) within the Affected Environment of those counties.